mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 The benefit of crawling by following user actions in a browser is that Browserker can interact with the target application much like a real user would, identifying complex flows that traditional web crawlers don’t understand.
 This results in better coverage of both the user-facing website and their backend APIs.

+Scanning a web application with both Browserker and GitLab DAST should provide greater coverage, compared with only GitLab DAST.

 ## Enable Browserker

 Browserker is an extension to the GitLab DAST product.
 DAST should be included in the CI configuration and Browserker enabled using environment variables: